noobaa/noobaa-core/docs/design/NonContainerizedNSFSDesign.md

 - Create account - admin creates a file in the accounts dir, and Noobaa reloads on demand.
 - Delete account - admin deletes the file, we have a cache and will expire it after some time.
 - Regenerate credentials - update the file, and Noobaa will reload after up to 1 minute.
-- Update account details like uid, gid, email etc.
+- Update account details like uid, gid, fs_backend etc.

 ### S3 Bucket operations